-Job Description: Joker, Theatre of the Oppressed NYC
+Job Title: Joker, Theatre of the Oppressed NYC

 What We Do: Theatre of the Oppressed NYC (TONYC) partners with communities facing discrimination to inspire transformative action through theatre.
 Through partnerships with social service organizations, advocacy groups and city agencies, TONYC forms theatre troupes with community members who face pressing social, economic, and human rights issues.
 The troupes create and perform plays based on real-life struggles, engaging audiences in theatrical brainstorming - or Forum and Legislative Theatre - to creatively challenge systems of oppression.

-Work With Us: Theatre of the Oppressed NYC (TONYC) is looking for 1-2 experienced facilitators to join our Joker team this year.
+Work With Us: Theatre of the Oppressed NYC (TONYC) is opening an application for experienced facilitators to join our Joker team.
 Jokers facilitate rehearsals & performances with Forum Theatre Troupes around NYC, and workshops for various groups and organizations around the US.
 We believe in developing a community of Jokers and Actors who learn and engage in social change efforts together, so we prioritize training, networking and community-building.
-As we collaborate with the movements and campaigns for justice that are active throughout NYC, our work is not just in rehearsals and forum performances, but also at rallies, marches, and campaign meetings.

-TONYC Jokers are typically scheduled to work with 1 Forum Theatre Troupes each season (approximately 14 weeks each spring and fall), in collaboration with a co-joker.
-Weekly rehearsals are 1.5-2 hours with 8-14 actors at a partner organization’s space, and culminate in 2-3 public Forum performances.
-Jokers are expected to plan with their co-joker, support the TONYC office in preparing for the performances, attend monthly company facilitation practice sessions (aka “Joker Workouts), and participate in occasional program meetings and public events.
+TONYC Jokers are typically scheduled to work with 1-2 projects (Forum Theatre Troupe or Theatre of the Oppressed Residency) each season, with each project meeting weekly for 10-12 weeks, in collaboration with a co-joker.
+Jokers are expected to plan with their co-joker, attend monthly company facilitation practice sessions (aka “Joker Workouts), and participate in occasional program meetings and public events.